G0MWT, GX0MWT, GB5HF & M2T

 2MT & New Street Page

 ęCopyright CARS 2018

 Callsign 2MT & New Street

-CARS is privileged to have been issued by the Radiocommunications Agency (now Ofcom) the Special Event Callsign 2MT (Marconi Telegraph) for use on the 12 December 2001 to celebrate the transmission of a Wireless Telegraphy signal across the Atlantic by Marconi.
+CARS members were privileged to be able to use the Radiocommunications Agency (now Ofcom) Special Event Callsign 2MT (Marconi Telegraph) for use on the 12 December 2001 to celebrate the transmission of a Wireless Telegraphy signal across the Atlantic by Marconi.

 To put the Callsign in context this page describes the brief history of the period around the time when 2MT was used originally in Chelmsford.
 It also prepares the ground for an application to Ofcom to release a cherished Call-Sign for a Special Event Station(s) to celebrate the closing of the New Street factory after 96 years when it passes to the ownership of Ashwell Properties of Cambridge on 1st July 2008 for redevelopment.

 The front of the New Street factory is Listed - it would be nice to have part of it as a Museum in memory of Marconi and to record for visitors the history of the site with one room which could house a radio transmitter for occasional use.

 History - Hall Street - The First Wireless Factory